d-roho/CSGOPredictor/README.md

 -> Json.Loads/index Error (patched by restarting loop on IndexError occurance, but occurance of IndexError is not solved)

 -> UnicodeDecodeError, probably for certain usernames (solved by specifying encoding="utf-8" wherever files are read in main script and GSI)

+-> Better GSI integration - Created gsi_pinger

+-> Lighter Program (reducing the amount of space taken by GSI Log) - No more logs with gsi_pinger

 Known Bugs/Problems that haven't been solved: